swiftlang/swift-evolution/proposals/0419-backtrace-api.md

                              limit: Int? = 64,
                              offset: Int = 0,
                              top: Int = 16) throws -> Backtrace

-  /// Capture a list of the images currently mapped into the calling
-  /// process.
-  ///
-  /// @returns A list of `Image`s.
-  public static func captureImages() -> [Image]

   /// Specifies options for the `symbolicated` method. public struct SymbolicationOptions: OptionSet {